fraxflax/fprintkill/README.md

 __EXAMPLES:__ <br/>

-Lock the screen with slock (if within PATH) terminating it upon verified fingerprint:
+Lock the screen with slock, terminating it upon verified fingerprint:
 > fprintkill slock

 Run '/usr/bin/xtrlock -b' in the background terminating it upon verified fingerprint: